jellydn/grout/USER_GUIDE.md

 **Virtual Collections** - When set to show, Grout displays virtual collections in the main menu.

+**Collection View** - Controls how collections display their games:

+- **Platform** – After selecting a collection, you'll see a platform selection screen showing all platforms in that collection.
+Select a platform to view games from only that platform.
+- **Unified** – After selecting a collection, you'll immediately see all games from all platforms with platform slugs shown as prefixes (e.g., `[nes] Tecmo Bowl`, `[snes] Super Mario World`)

 **Downloaded Games** - Controls how already-downloaded games appear in game lists:

 - **Do Nothing** – No special treatment for downloaded games